Photos by Karin Halvorson

 What Are We Defending?

-The Highline Forest, full of evergreens, is iconic feature of the landscape that visitors to the “Evergreen State” see below them as they arrive and leave from SeaTac Airport.
+The Highline Forest is an iconic feature of the landscape that visitors to the “Evergreen State” see below them as they arrive and leave from SeaTac Airport.
 The forest is also a guardian of the health of Highline residents, cooling the air and catching pollution generated by the airport, planes, and surrounding industry.
 The local health department has recommended expanding tree canopy here to protect residents’ health.

 But the forest is in trouble.
 And so is the 200-acre urban oasis known as North SeaTac Park, located at its living center.

 Increasing heat, drought, and invasive species threaten its survival.
 Intensive industrial development has been going on for decades and much more is proposed for the future.
-The Port of Seattle, the government agency that owns the airport, proposes to replace an estimated 110+ acres of trees in densely populated SeaTac neighborhoods with more polluting industrial structures like cargo warehouses and parking lots.
-That’s about 100 football fields.
+The Port of Seattle, the government agency that owns the airport, proposes to replace dozens of acres of trees in densely populated SeaTac neighborhoods with more polluting industrial structures like cargo warehouses and parking lots - and those are only their near-term proposals.
 SeaTac’s tree canopy is already among the sparsest in the county. (p.
 17)

 Protection of the Highline Forest is not yet on this region’s public policy agenda.
 Let’s put it there.